End of lockdown to uncork pent-up mourning for the lost

 The name translates as “The Other Shore,” conjuring up imagery of the River Styx that separated the living from the underworld in Greek mythology.
 The store has a majestic round wood table where, in better times, Vasseur and his clients would spend hours making funeral arrangements, talking about the departed.
 “This is where the process of grieving starts,” he said.

-In a lockdown, Vasseur says his job became "completely different," a procession of death, disposal, and paperwork, of days spent shuttling bodies from A to B, of waiting in line with other hearses and dealing by phone and email with locked-down families he could no longer comfortable in person.
-"For all these families, what impact will this have on the process of mourning?" he wonders.
+In lockdown, Vasseur says his job became "completely different,” a procession of death, disposal and paperwork, of days spent shuttling bodies from A to B, of waiting in line with other hearses and dealing by phone and email with locked-down families he could no longer comfort in person.
+“For all these families, what impact will this have on the process of mourning?” he wonders.

 Some families sent tokens of affection, messages, cuddly toys for Vasseur to put in the coffin.
-He sent them back photos taken on his mobile phone.
+He sent them back photos taken with his mobile phone.
 Some are in denial.

 - READ MORE ON: